AP Reader eligibility requirements:

-- AP Seminar high school teachers with all levels of experience may also apply
+- All AP Seminar high school teachers may apply regardless of years of experience.

-- HS teachers with at least 3 years of experience in courses specifically focused on critical thinking and communications will be considered
+- HS teachers who are not teaching AP Seminar with at least three years of experience in courses specifically focused on critical thinking and communications will be considered.

 *Note related to Research:

-- AP Research high school teachers with all levels of experience may also apply
+- All AP Research high school teachers may apply regardless of years of experience.

-- HS teachers with at least three years of teaching experience in courses specifically focused on scholarly research will be considered
+- HS teachers who are not teaching AP Research with at least three years of teaching experience in courses specifically focused on scholarly research will be considered.

 - College faculty must be active faculty members and teach a course specifically focused on scholarly research skills and methods or one in which students undertake a research paper employing an explicit methodological approach.
 Faculty who provide undergraduate research opportunities and mentor students are also encouraged to apply.